batdowg/cbs/CONTEXT.md

   - Logout

 Delivery (KT Facilitator) and Contractor accounts open the workshop runner view when selecting sessions from **My Sessions**.
 Other staff and CSA roles continue to the staff session detail page.
-- **My Sessions**: Admin, CRM, and Delivery roles see an **Edit** action per row; Contractors, CSA, and Learner accounts do not.
+- **My Sessions**: Admin, CRM, Delivery, and Certificate Manager roles see an **Edit** action per row; Contractors, CSA, and Learner accounts do not.

 ## 1.3 View Selector
 Only SysAdmin, Administrator, CRM, and KT Facilitator roles see the View selector.
-CSA, Participant, and Contractor do not.
+CSA, Participant, Contractor, and Certificate Manager–only accounts do not; Certificate Managers paired with Admin/Delivery roles keep the broader selector from those roles.
 For KT Staff, a muted "Switch views here." hint appears directly beneath the selector inside the left navigation; there is no banner elsewhere.

 ## 1.4 “KT Staff” definition (derived, not stored)
 - KT Staff = any **User** account that is **not** Contractor and **not** a participant/CSA.